parnic/node-screenlogic/README.md

 * `port` - number containing the port to connect to the unit
 * `portOpen` - boolean indicating whether or not the port is open and able to be connected to
 * `relayOn` - boolean indicating whether the relay is on (unsure what exactly this indicates; it's always been false in my tests)

+## SLAddNewScheduleEvent

+Adds a new event to the specified schedule type, either 0 for regular events or 1 for one-time events

+### Properties

+* `scheduleType` - 0 - indicates regular scheduled events, 1 - indicates a run-once event

+## SLDeleteScheduleEventById

+Deletes a scheduled event with specified id

+### Properties

+* `scheduleId` - the scheduleId of the schedule to be deleted

+## SLGetScheduleData

+Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events

+### Properties

+* `scheduleType` - 0 - indicates regular scheduled events, 1 - indicates a run-once event

+## SLSetScheduleEventById

+Configures an event with properties as described below

+### Properties

+* `scheduleId` - id of a schedule previously created, see [`SLAddNewScheduleEvent`](#sladdnewscheduleevent)
+* `circuitId` - id of the circuit to which this event applies to
+* `startTime` - the start time of the event, specified as minutes since midnight
+	* example: 6:00am would be 360
+	* example: 6:15am would be 375
+* `stopTime` - the stop time of the event, specified as minutes since midnight, format is the same as startTime
+* `dayMask`
+	* 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127
+* `flags`
+	* bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
+	* bit 1 indicates whether heat setPoint should be changed
+	* only valid values i've seen are 0,1,2,3
+* `heatCmd` - integer indicating the desired heater mode.
+Valid values are: 0: "Off", 1: "Solar", 2 : "Solar Preferred", 3 : "Heat Pump", 4: "Don't Change"
+* `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)

+## SLSetCircuitRuntimeById

+Configures default run-time of a circuit, usually referred to as the 'egg timer', this also applies to 'run-once' programs as this will set the length of the program

+### Properties

+* `circuitId` - id of the circuit to which this event applies to
+* `runTime` - integer specifying the minutes of runTime